 Examples of programs and tools used to treat a dual diagnosis include:

 - Detoxification, medical care and medication-assisted treatment

 - Goal setting

-Programs usually happen in an outpatient setting, though inpatient services may be necessary first to handle emergency circumstances.
+Dual diagnosis programs, including those offered through Rehab After Work, usually happen in an outpatient setting, though inpatient services may be necessary first to handle emergency or severe circumstances.
 The ultimate purpose is to help you understand your disorders and how to manage them in a way that will boost your health and success in life.